THE PENNSYLVANIA STATE UNIVERSITY

 Part-time faculty members teaching credit courses shall elect representatives from their ranks as Senate members.
-The total number of these representatives shall not exceed 10% of the full-time Faculty Senators.
-The election shall be held each Fall Semester under the supervision of the Senate Chair.
-Should a vacancy occur among the part-time faculty Senators, the Senate Chair will conduct at the earliest opportunity an election to choose a replacement.
+The total number of these representatives shall not exceed 10% of the full-time faculty Senators.
+The election shall be held each fall semester under the supervision of the Senate Chair and in consultation with the Assistant Director of Academic Affairs (ADAA).
+Should a vacancy occur among the part-time faculty Senators,

 Section 3: Administrative and Staff Members

-The Campus Executive Officer (CEO) and the Director of Academic Affairs (DAA) shall be ex officio members of the Senate.
+The Chancellor and the Director of Academic Affairs (DAA) shall be ex-officio members of the Senate.

-The CEO may choose other campus administrative and staff personnel to be members of the Senate on an annual basis.
-The total number of administrative and staff members, ex officio and appointed, shall not exceed 10% of the full-time faculty senators.
+The Chancellor appoints other campus administrative and staff personnel to serve as members of the Senate on an annual basis.
+The total number of administrative and staff members shall not exceed 10 percent of the full-time faculty Senators.

 Section 4: Student Members